It0shiR1n/downloadExec/README.md

 # downloadExec
-a simple downloadExec script written in assembly language\n recommend use this code with this revshell: https://github.com/HadesX004/revshells/tree/main/RUST/Windows/revshell
+a simple downloadExec script written in assembly language, recommend use this code with this revshell: https://github.com/HadesX004/revshells/tree/main/RUST/Windows/revshell